 How much debt is too much?

-Golden reminds consumers, though, that debt-to-income ratios are based on gross income and do not include such expenses as child care, health care, groceries, or utilities.
+Golden reminds consumers, though, that debt-to-income ratios are based on gross income and do not include such expenses as childcare, health care, groceries, or utilities.

 “That’s why budgets become so important, so you can really get a sense of the full scope of your expenses,” he said.
 “And it’s not a one-time deal.
 You need to review your budget regularly because while some of those expenses, including your mortgage, may be static, others like your grocery bill and entertainment costs will fluctuate.”
+(Related: How to set up a budget and follow it)

 Five red flags that suggest you may have taken on too much debt include: